cognitiveclodfr/shopify-fulfillment-tool/README.md

 ### Code Style
 - Follow PEP 8 guidelines
 - Use Google-style docstrings
-- Run `ruff format` before committing
 - Ensure all tests pass

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🐛 Bug Reports & Feature Requests